Prevention Essentials—the latest on what, why, & how (facilitated)

 - Identify how prevention strategies can address specific risk factors, protective factors, and/or situational triggers at different levels.

-This course is suitable for participants with varying levels of experience and expertise in VAW and/or VAC prevention, including those who have worked on women’s or children’s rights or VAW or VAC response but may be new to prevention.
+This course is suitable for individuals with varying levels of experience and expertise in VAW and/or VAC prevention, including those who have worked on women’s or children’s rights and VAW or VAC response but may be new to prevention.
 It is designed for individuals who want to strengthen their understanding of core skills and concepts in VAW prevention or who want to keep up with the latest thinking on VAW prevention.

 Participants should be prepared to think about how the course material can be applied to their experience and context and be willing to share with others.

 Date and Time